 The Marketplace is an exhibition area consisting of booths that different participating institutions can book for a fee to showcase their products, projects and services.
 Instructions to apply and request market-place spaces will be available at a later date.

 The Ignite Stage is an arena in which participants in the Regional Platform have 20 minutes (strictly timed) to present their projects, products or initiatives in the field of disaster risk reduction.
 The goal is to offer a space to share new ideas and spark innovation.
 This space complements and expands the range of topics discussed and presented in the Regional Platform.
 The Ignite Stage is open to all participants.
 Those interested in presenting at the Ignite Stage shall fill in an application form and the Platform organizers will select presentations according to the following criteria: diversity of topics, gender balance, geographic diversity, and space availability.
-Registration for Ignite stage will open in 2020.
+Applications are now open for Ignite Stage.